-- 1 To qualify for the Bachelor of Arts, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Arts single major - core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) a major: at least 120 points from one of the majors identified in these regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) a minor: 60 points from one of the majors identified in these regulations in a single subject area1 outside of the student's major with at least 30 points at level 6 or above and - (iv) the remaining points from papers listed in the Bachelor of Arts Table or from any other bachelor's degree. - (b) Bachelor of Arts double major - (i) core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) two majors: 240 points from two majors identified in these regulations, with at least 45 points at level 6 and 45 points at level 7 in each major and - (iii) the remaining points from papers listed in the Bachelor of Arts Table or any other bachelor's degree. - (c) Bachelor of Arts extended major in Chinese Language, Japanese Language or Social Sciences - (i) core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) extended major: at least 210 points from the Chinese Language, Japanese Language or Social Sciences extended majors identified in these regulations, with at least 60 points at level 6 or above and 60 points at level 7 and
+- 1 To qualify for the Bachelor of Arts, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Arts single major - core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) a major: at least 120 points from one of the majors identified in these regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) a minor: 60 points from one of the majors identified in these regulations in a single subject area outside of the student's major with at least 30 points at level 6 or above and - (iv) the remaining points from papers listed in the Bachelor of Arts Table or from any other bachelor's degree. - (b) Bachelor of Arts double major - core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) two majors: 240 points from two majors identified in these regulations, with at least 45 points at level 6 and 45 points at level 7 in each major and - (iii) the remaining points from papers listed in the Bachelor of Arts Table or any other bachelor's degree. - (c) Bachelor of Arts extended major in Chinese Language, Japanese Language or Social Sciences - (i) core papers: 90 points with at least 15 points at level 6 and at least 30 points at level 7 and - (ii) extended major: at least 210 points from the Chinese Language, Japanese Language or Social Sciences extended majors identified in these regulations, with at least 60 points at level 6 or above and 60 points at level 7 and

-^{1.} Minor subject areas are defined in the student handbook for the programme.
+1. Minor subject areas are defined in the student handbook for the programme.

-- (iii) the remaining points from papers listed in the Bachelor of Arts Table or from any other bachelor's degree, with at least 30 points from papers outside the extended major subject area. - 2 A student may complete a major in Social Sciences by completing 180 points from the Social Sciences extended major with at least 45 points at level 6, including 286102 and 286742, and at least 45 points at level 7 with the approval of the programme leader. - 3 A student may complete a major in Māori Development by completing 120 points with at least 45 points at level 6 and 45 points at level 7 from papers listed in the Bachelor of Māori Development Table. - 4 A student with approval to for study at an overseas institution through an international exchange programme must enrol in one of the international exchange papers listed in the Bachelor of Arts Table.
+- (iii) the remaining points from papers listed in the Bachelor of Arts Table or from any other bachelor's degree, with at least 30 points from papers outside the extended major subject area. - 2 A student may complete a major in Social Sciences by completing 180 points from the Social Sciences extended major with at least 45 points at level 6, including 286102 and 286742, and at least 45 points at level 7 with the approval of the programme leader. - 3 A student may complete a major in Māori Development by completing 120 points with at least 45 points at level 6 and 45 points at level 7 from papers listed in the Bachelor of Māori Development Table. - 4 A student with approval to for study at an overseas institution through an international exchange programme must enrol in one of the international exchange papers listed in the Bachelor of Arts Table. - 5 A student would normally be expected to achieve the points at each level of study in these regulations before being permitted to enrol in required papers at subsequent levels.

-5 A student may choose an additional major or minor.
+6 A student may choose an additional major or minor.
 The completion requirements are set out in the Additional Majors and Minors Regulations on page 439.

-6 This degree may be taken as part of an approved conjoint programme of study.
+7 This degree may be taken as part of an approved conjoint programme of study.
 The completion requirements are set out in the Conjoint Bachelor's Degrees section of this Calendar.

 Core Papers

 15 points from Level 5: 145713,165108,165600,915002

 and 15 points from Level 5: 285104

 Level 6: 916401

 Level 7: 167100

-and 15 points from Level 5: 955203
+and 15 points from Level 5: $955203, 215414^{1}$

 Level 6: 166109

 and 15 points from Level 6: 146734, 166110, 916307

 and 30 points from Level 7: 287901, 947002